 A good handful of flagship devices released this year are able to record video in 4K resolution, ironic because uploading even a 5-minute 4K video to YouTube could probably kill your entire monthly data plan in one shot (unless you’re on an unlimited plan, in which case, congratulations).

-The Qualcomm Snapdragon 845 was the first Qualcomm SoC (System on Chip) to support 4K video capture, though other SoCs in flagship phones have caught up.
-Which means that devices like the Samsung Galaxy S9, Galaxy Note 9, OnePlus 6, LG G7 ThinQ, Sony Xperia XZ Premium, Huawei P10, and a handful of others are capable of 4K video capture.
+The Qualcomm Snapdragon 845 was the first Qualcomm SoC (System on Chip) to support 4K with 60 FPS video capture, though other SoCs in flagship phones have caught up.
+This means that devices like the Samsung Galaxy S9, Galaxy Note 9, OnePlus 6, LG G7 ThinQ, Sony Xperia XZ Premium, Huawei P10, and a handful of others are capable of 4K video capture.

 This gets a little confusing about SoCs, however – just because an SoC supports 4K video capture, doesn’t mean the manufacturer implements it.
 For example, the Exynos 8895 SoC officially supported 4K video capture, but the Qualcomm Snapdragon 835 does not – thus, Samsung disabled 4K video capture in the Galaxy S8 and S8+, and also disabled 4K video in the Galaxy S9, S9+, and Note 9.
 Just why in the world would Samsung disable an awesome feature, you might ask?
 To put their Snapdragon and Exynos versions of the same devices on an “even playing field”, so one doesn’t have the advantage of 4K video capture over the other.